Life After Exodus 90

 II) Asceticism is key.
 The Desert Fathers often urged each other not to “get up from a meal satisfied”.
 The point is simple: when a man makes accommodations for his passions and desires, his body grows in conflict to his intellect and, well, disaster may follow.
 Some have advised that regularly keeping just one discipline will keep a man in freedom.
 On the contrary, it is much better to reduce the intensity, but to maintain most of the disciplines to some degree.
 This can feel somewhat negative, but if the result is continued and enhanced freedom; it is worth the sacrifice.

 III) Study will increasingly become important the more secular our culture becomes.
 Not only will you need to recall all the treasures of wisdom in the Church, but, very likely, you will need to be teaching those around you.
 If this knowledge is shared with joy and conviction, you may well impact the lives of these people in a very positive way.
-TCM believes that every Catholic man should be familiar with the content of the Catechism of the Catholic Church.
+Every Catholic man should be familiar with the content of the Catechism of the Catholic Church.

 IV) Fraternity is necessary to make certain that all of the above happens well.
 It is also one of the most blessed aspects of a man’s life.
 Most men lack even one friend and never know the joy of a hiking trip or a camping trip with buddies.
 Most will never sit under the stars and around a campfire to engage real and meaningful conversation with his brothers.
 Most will never have a brother to call on in an emergency or in a time of weakness.
 Above all, preserve the fraternity that you have established.